smarttransit-ai/transit-gym/README.md

 ### Step 2.
 Install SUMO

-If you have not already done so, go to "https://sumo.dlr.de/docs/Installing/index.html" to install SUMO on your machine.
+If you have not already done so, go to [Installing SUMO]("https://sumo.dlr.de/docs/Installing/index.html") to install SUMO on your machine.
 Please install the latest version instead of the regular distribution.

 ### Step 3.
 Prepare files